runningsquare/blogger/README.md

 - ```choose(array)```

 ```/users/get-test-users```
-retrieves the current users from database.
+retrieves the current test users from database.

 ```/users/get-user-records```
-retrieves the current users records from database.
+retrieves the current test users records from database.

 ```/users/create-user-record``` (```get``` request)
 renders ```create-user-record.ejs``` for creating a new user record.